 Shams’ mission is to make creative entrepreneurship accessible to all aspiring startups, SMEs and established companies striving to grow their business both locally and globally.
 Shams is a dynamic initiative that makes a strong connection with the talented individuals it attracts.

-Sharjah Media City (Shams) offers an array of facilities for investors:
+Sharjah Media City (Shams free zone) offers an array of facilities for investors:

 - Company setup options starting from AED 11,500

 - Wide range of business activities available on the same business license